 Role of PSC in Ensuring Maritime Safety and Environmental Protection

-Working together is vital for PSC's success.
-Memoranda of Understanding (MoUs) have been set up in different regions to help with consistent inspections and sharing information.
-These agreements prevent ships from being checked multiple times and ensure global standards are followed across ports.
+Collaboration is crucial for PSC's success.
+Memoranda of Understanding (MoUs) have been established in various regions to facilitate uniform inspections and information sharing.
+These agreements help avoid repeated inspections of ships and ensure adherence to global standards at ports worldwide.

 "Port State Control is a critical tool for getting rid of substandard shipping and boosting maritime safety.
 Through teamwork and uniform inspections, we can enforce global rules and safeguard our oceans."